syswonder/hvisor-book-en/src/chap02/subchap01/UbootFitImage-ZCU102.md

 ## Booting hvisor and root linux through FIT image in petalinux qemu

-Since a fitImage includes all the necessary files, for qemu, it only needs to load this file into a suitable position in memory through the loader.
+Since a fitImage includes all the necessary files, for qemu, it only needs to load this file into an appropriate position in memory through the loader.

-Then, qemu boots and enters UBOOT, where the following command can be used to boot (please modify the specific addresses according to the actual situation, and during actual use, all lines can be copied into one line and pasted into UBOOT for booting, or saved to the environment variable `bootcmd`, which requires UBOOT to mount a persistent flash for environment variable storage):
+Then, when qemu starts and enters UBOOT, you can use the following command to boot (please modify the specific address according to the actual situation, when actually using, you can write all lines into one line and copy it to UBOOT for booting, or save it to the environment variable `bootcmd`, which requires UBOOT to mount a persistent flash for environment variable storage):

 ```bash
 setenv fit_addr 0x10000000; setenv root_linux_load 0x200000;